PortableStudios/figma-import-react-icons/README.md

 2. Open the Figma desktop app

-3. Visit `Plugins > Development > New Plugin...`
+3. Visit `Plugins > Development > Import plugin from manifest...`

-4. Choose the `Click to choose a manifest.json file` option

-5. Find and open the `manifest.json` file in the repository
+4. Find and open the `manifest.json` file in the repository

 ### 2. Build the plugin (in watch mode)